rhystmills/rhystmills.github.io/docs/_posts/2026-09-12-can-ai-replace-software-engineers.markdown

 We would need a storage method for the data.
 And there will be tonnes of data, because FutureCorp's website gets more than 100 million pageviews a day.
 Even if the data per pageview is small, this will add up quickly.

 To store data, we need hardware.
-Any software project has two core components – code, representing a series of digital operations with some value, and hardware – the computer on which the code will run.
+Any software project has two core components – code, representing a series of digital operations with some value to the creator, and hardware – the computer on which the code will run.

 In the past, companies often ran their own servers, and large tech companies still do.
-But in the last 25 years, 'cloud computing' emerged as the dominant force in web hosting.
+But in the last 25 years, cloud computing emerged as the dominant force in web hosting.
 Most of the Guardian's services run on machines managed by AWS (Amazon Web Services) – and the vast majority of digital services will use a similar cloud provider for their infrastructure.

 <figure>
     <img src="{{ "assets/img/servers-comparison.png" | relative_url }}" alt="Servers, then and today" role="img" />